-The opening reception for this these artists is free and open to the public and will take place at Nahcotta on the evening of Friday, May 3, 5-8pm.
+The opening reception for this exhibition is free and open to the public and will take place at Nahcotta on the evening of Friday, June 6, 5-8pm.
 Nahcotta is located at 110 Congress Street in downtown Portsmouth, New Hampshire.

 See Artwork from this Exhibit